Search This Blog

 Therefore, I will deviate from using the word, “waterfall” or “traditional” approach and recommend using the “plan driven development” using the rapid application development and fundamental project management principles.
 Basically, the requirements for the choice of agile or plan driven approach to software development lies in the problem being solved.

-So, instead of choosing the methodology and solve the problem using the methodology, the methodology has to be chosen based on the problem solved!
+So, instead of choosing the methodology and solving the problem using the methodology, the methodology must be chosen based on the problem solved!

 Thoughts?